 We like the example of spiritual exploration.
 Nothing can be more pleasant and joyful than opening the door to a new level of consciousness.
 When you take the appropriate steps, you know what you want and what to expect.

-We also know that the unexpected is bound to show up at some time, but this does not deter us from following the curiosity which drives our innate desire to explore the unknown.
+We also know that the unexpected is bound to show up at some point, but this does not deter us from following our curiosity, which drives our innate desire to explore the unknown.

 “Adults envy the open-hearted and open-minded explorations of children; seeing their joy and curiosity, we pine for our own capacity for wide-eyed wonder.” — Gabor Mate